White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 - Uncrating, unboxing, assembly or installation, power-on and basic checks

-- COI (Certificate of Insurance) naming the building or HOA as additional insured (often required in NYC, Chicago, and SF)
+- COI (Certificate of Insurance) naming the building or HOA as additional insured.
+Required in NYC, Chicago, and SF far more often than people expect.

-- Freight elevator reservations and delivery within building-approved time windows
+- Freight elevator reservations and delivery within building-approved windows

 - Haul-away of old items, door removal, tight-turn navigation in walk-ups and union buildings